coli-saar/coli-saar.github.io/genplanstrategyrefine.md

 2.1 Strategy Generation: generating initial pseudocode
 </summary>
 We instruct the LLM to generate the strategy in the form of pseudocode that should be detailed and specific enough to be converted into an executable program in a straightforward way.
 The prompt for this step consists of the NL descriptions of the domain and two example tasks and instructions to think step-by-step (zero-shot CoT, Kojima et al., 2022).

+Note: "(...)" indicates abbreviated content for better readability and is not part of the original prompt.
+Not to be confused with "..." which is part of the original prompt.
 <ul>
   <li>Pseudocode Generation Prompt:
   <img src="static/images/improvedgeneralizedplanning/LogisticsExampleStrategyPrompt.png" width="80%"/>